Cornelius D. Scully

 Cornelius Decatur Scully (November 30, 1878 – September 22, 1952), served as Mayor of Pittsburgh, Pennsylvania, United States, from 1936 to 1946.

 Early life

 Scully was born in Pittsburgh in 1878, ascending into public service by becoming City Solicitor before running for City Council.
-It was his tenure and leadership of council that in 1936 catapulted him to the mayor's office during the contentious administration of his predecessor William McNair, with whom Scully had often feuded.
+It was his tenure and leadership of council that in 1936 catapulted him to the mayor's office during the contentious administration of his predecessor William N. McNair, with whom Scully had often feuded.

 Pittsburgh Mayor's Office

 Scully led Pittsburgh during major transformations in its history.
 By the mid-1930s Pittsburgh was in the process of making progress on pollution and smoke controls, this in the era of the area being referred to as the "Smoky City".
 During his administration many steps were taken to clean the city up including the opening of new public parks (Mellon, Moore and Pioneer parks).
 He also concentrated on projects to supply the city with pure mountain water.
 The oncoming Allied powers industrial needs of World War II (already gearing up in Europe and Asia by the time Scully took the oath of office), put many of his environmental reforms on hold until his successor Lawrence took office after the war.
 Pittsburgh's mills were said to run 24 hours a day 7 days a week, even on Christmas Day, to supply the forces of freedom during the war.
 The massive workload of the area's factories, mills and shipyards, while a point of immense pride among Pennsylvanians, only reinforced negative stereotypes of the city as a polluted and dirty environment.

 Scully put some of his dreams of Pittsburgh's beauty and clean air on hold for the needs of his wartime country; on other issues he made much progress for the city.
 Some of his successes included forwarding the Home Rule Charter to serious consideration in Harrisburg, allowing the city more autonomy from the Commonwealth.
 He also improved infrastructure, implementing the use of parking meters downtown and rebuilding the expressway-like downtown thruway Bigelow Blvd.